Matthew Beziat / Flickr

 What do you do if these bees have already turned your home into their home?
 Carpenter bees give the expression, “It’s hard to find a good carpenter,” a whole new meaning.
 Some frustrated homeowners even resort to swatting carpenter bees with tennis or racquetball rackets.

-Bear in mind, female carpenter bees do have stingers and, although usually docile, they will attack if provoked.
+Bear in mind, female carpenter bees do have stingers and, although usually docile, can attack if provoked.
 When treating wood for damage, wait until dark when the bees are less active and wear some protective clothing.
 Because the nests are vital to the bees year round, destroying these galleries gives the best chance at extermination, something easier said than done when nests lie within wood.
 Aside from burning down your house, which some homeowners consider after years of fighting this infestation, there are a variety of options when it comes to extermination.

 Choosing an insecticide for carpenter bees